 Taste the hummus and adjust for salt as needed.
 You may need more depending on whether or not you started with canned beans, and sometimes after the hummus sits in the fridge, it needs another sprinkle of salt.

 - 1 14.5 ounce can chickpeas, drained and rinsed

 - 1/4 teaspoon salt

-- 1. Add the carrot to a bowl.
+- Add the carrot to a bowl.
 Bring a pot or kettle of water to a boil, pour over carrot, and let sit for about 5 minutes to soften.
-Drain well, reserving about 1/4 cup of the liquid.
+Drain well, reserving about 1/3 cup of the liquid.

 - Add all ingredients except the water to the bowl of a food processor.
 Process, adding a little reserved water a time to help create a smooth consistency.
 You may need to stop and scrape down the sides of the bowl once or twice.

-Use plain Greek yogurt instead of tahini.
+Nut-free: Use plain Greek yogurt instead of tahini if desired.

 Use white beans instead of chickpeas if desired.

 Add as much water as needed to make a smooth texture that blends up easily.